solo-io/gloo/docs/content/guides/dev/writing_auth_plugins/_index.md

 {{% /notice %}}

 #### Dockerfile
-We mentioned that the plugin must be compiled with the same `GOPATH` as Gloo.
+We mentioned that the plugin must be compiled with the same `GOPATH` as Gloo Edge.
 We also cannot easily cross-compile with `go build` because we need to run with CGO enabled.
 The best way to get around these constraints is to compile inside a container.